Henry John Boulton: Member of the Legislative Assembly

 In 1830, Boulton was elected to represent Niagara in the Legislative Assembly of Upper Canada.
 Although he campaigned as an independent, Reformers considered him a "ministerialist", a supporter of the Tories.
 In his capacity as Attorney General, he was involved in several disputes with members of the growing Reform movement, to the point that William Lyon Mackenzie, one of the leading Reformers, put Boulton at the head of his "Black Book" of corrupt officials.
 Mackenzie described Boulton and his brother George Strange Boulton, “as bad as bad can be, perhaps the very worst members any country or nation can be afflicted with.”

 While a member of the Assembly, John Henry Boulton instigated several expulsions of William Lyon Mackenzie from the assembly, based on Mackenzie's radical Reform views.
 In 1832, Lord Goderich, the Colonial Secretary, directed the provincial administration to stop attacking Mackenzie.
 Boulton continued his attacks on Mackenzie and in 1833 was dismissed from his position of Attorney General.

 Boulton publicly contested his dismissal, publishing his correspondence with the secretary to the Lieutenant Governor of the province, and seeking a public statement for the reasons for his dismissal.
 He maintained that the Lieutenant Governor had never informed him of the Colonial Secretary's direction to stop attacking Mackenzie.
 Boulton also travelled to Britain and argued his case with the British government, which ultimately acknowledged that he had been improperly dismissed.
 In compensation, the British government appointed him as Chief Justice of the colony of Newfoundland.

 Chief Justice of Newfoundland

 Boulton arrived in Newfoundland in November 1833.
 The position of Chief Justice was a difficult one, because the Chief Justice was also the president of the Council, which had both legislative and executive functions.
 Although Boulton's predecessor had been dismissed for mixing his political duties with his legislative duties, it was difficult to avoid doing so.

-Boulon introduced a new system of selecting juries based on the method then used in England.
+Boulton introduced a new system of selecting juries based on the method then used in England.
 He was instrumental in the passage of legislation to create a law society for Newfoundland, as well as regulations governing the admission of new lawyers to the bar.
 He also amended a number of traditional arrangements regarding credit in the fishing industry.
 Many of these changes were not well received, leading to criticisms from Reform members of the Assembly.